The scenery_builder

 is a unique numeric ID.

-For more information on the parameters that can be used to customize the generation simply call
+For more information on the artefacts and parameters that can be used to customize the generation check the documentation or simply call

 floorplan generate --help